-12.B.
-Reporting for Annual Pay Plan Document - Data used for compensation purposes within the Annual Pay Plan may include salary range realignment data compiled by Human Resources, common policy information from the legislature, and any other pertinent data needed for consideration of the Annual Pay Plan.
+11.B.
+Reporting for Annual Pay Plan Document Data used for compensation purposes within the Annual Pay Plan may include salary range realignment data compiled by Human Resources, common policy information from the legislature, and any other pertinent data needed for consideration of the Annual Pay Plan.
 The State Court Administrator will approve the resources used prior to completion of the Annual Pay Plan distribution.

-Rule 13 - Individual Salary Adjustment
+Rule 12 - Individual Salary Adjustment

-13.A.
+12.A.
 Pay Advancement

-13.A.1.
-Following satisfactory performance - If an employee's overall job performance rating is acceptable, the employee's salary may be advanced in accordance with the annual pay plan document, within the assigned salary range.
+12.A.1.
+Following Satisfactory Performance If an employee's overall job performance rating is acceptable, the employee's salary may be advanced in accordance with the annual pay plan document, within the assigned salary range.
 Evidence shall be the annual performance appraisal and recommendation of the Performance Management Team.

-13.A.1.a.
+12.A.1.a.
 The salary increase shall be effective according to the annual pay plan document.

-13.A.2.
-Following unsatisfactory performance - If an employee's overall job performance is unacceptable, as substantiated by written evidence, the employee shall not receive a compensation increase until satisfactory performance is achieved as described in Rule 28.E.2 regarding performance probation.
+12.A.2.
+Following Unsatisfactory Performance If an employee's overall job performance is unacceptable, as substantiated by written evidence, the employee shall not receive a compensation increase until satisfactory performance is achieved as described in Rule 28.E.2. regarding performance probation.

-13.A.3.
-Extra Pay - Employees may receive individual non-base-building salary adjustments as provided by the "Extra Pay Policy and Procedure" document and with the required approval of the State Court Administrator, or designee, only when the district budget can accommodate the adjustment.
+12.A.3.
+Extra Pay Employees may receive individual non-base-building salary adjustments as provided by the "Extra Pay Policy and Procedure" document and with the required approval of the State Court Administrator, or designee, only when the district budget can accommodate the adjustment.

-13.A.4.
-In-Range Adjustments - An Administrative Authority may use these discretionary base building salary adjustments for employees when there is a critical need not addressed by any other pay mechanism.
-The in-range adjustments are available for classified employees up to, but not to exceed, the maximum of the position salary range, and are subject to availability of funds.
-These movements are effective first of the month after approval and frequency is limited to one in-range salary movement per employee in a 12-month period.
-No aspect of granting these movements is subject to review or appeal, except for alleged discrimination.
+12.A.4.
+In-Range Adjustments An Administrative Authority may use these discretionary base building salary adjustments outlined in Rules 12.A.4.a. - 12.A.4.c. for employees when there is a need not addressed by any other individual salary adjustment.
+These salary adjustments are effective first of the month after approval.
+In-range adjustments are not subject to review or appeal, except for alleged discrimination.
 The procedures to report a claim of discrimination can be found in Rule 20.